-The Scotiabank Giller Prize, considered to be Canada’s most prestigious prize for literary fiction, was established in 1994 by Jack Rabinovitch to honor his late wife, Doris Giller, a literary journalist.
-This year’s winner was Reproduction by Ian Williams, which the publisher describes as “a hilarious, surprising and poignant love story about the way families are invented, told with the savvy of a Zadie Smith and with an inventiveness all Ian Williams’ own.”
+The Scotiabank Giller Prize, considered to be Canada’s most prestigious prize for literary fiction, was established in 1994 by Jack Rabinovitch to honour his late wife, Doris Giller, a literary journalist.
+This year’s winner was Souvankham Thammavongsa’s How to Pronounce Knife, a short story collection about the Laos diaspora and the daily lives of Laos immigrants in Canada and across the world.

 The Ontario Library Association’s Evergreen Award is best described as the “readers’ choice” of Canadian literary awards.
-Each year, a committee of librarians selects a list of 10 nominees and library patrons from all across the province have an opportunity to vote on their favourite.
+Each year, a list of 10 nominees is selected by a committee of librarians and library patrons from all across the province have an opportunity to vote on their favourite.
 Lennox and Addington residents have participated in this award program for nearly a decade.
-The winner for 2019 was Moon of the Crusted Snow by Waubgeshig Rice, a work of apocalyptic fiction set on the reservation of an Anishinaabe community in northern Ontario.
-On the precipice of winter without power or communication, the leaders must grapple with control, restore order, and save their people from a grave fate.
+The winner for 2020 was A Mind Spread Out on the Ground by Alicia Elliot, which explores the systemic oppression faced by Indigenous peoples across Canada through the lens of the author’s own experiences as a Tuscarora writer from Six Nations of the Grand River.

 Established in 1917 and endowed by Joseph Pulitzer, the noted Hungarian immigrant newspaper publisher, the Pulitzer Prize categories recognize distinguished works of fiction and nonfiction published in book form by an American author, preferably dealing with American life.
 It’s basically the Giller Prize of American literature.
-The winner for General Fiction in 2019 was The Overstory by Richard Powers.
-It is an impassioned novel of activism and natural-world power that is comprised of interlocking fables about nine strangers who are summoned in different ways by trees in order to save the continent’s few remaining acres of virgin forest.
+The winner for General Fiction in 2020 was The Nickle Boys by Colson Whitehead.
+It is a moving novel about the horrors of a fictional reformatory school set in the Jim Crow era South.

 All of the titles mention in this article can be reserved from your branch of the County of Lennox & Addington Libraries or online at www.CountyLibrary.ca.